La Vanguardia (Argentina): Early history

 La Vanguardia was founded by Juan B. Justo, Esteban Jiménez, Augusto Kühn, Isidro Salomó, and Juan Fernández.
 Its first issue was published on April 7, 1894, and Jiménez served as its first typographer.
-The paper's first editorial was titled "This country is transformed" and analyzed the prevailing economic and social policy from a Marxist perspective.
+The paper's first editorial was titled "This country is transforming itself" and analyzed the prevailing economic and social policy from a Marxist perspective.

 The newspaper, printed initially in a San Telmo neighborhood boarding house, became a gathering point for socialists active in Argentina in the late nineteenth century.
 These meetings would result in the establishment of the Socialist Party in 1896, and La Vanguardia became the party's official journal.

 Co-operative movement leader Nicolás Repetto succeeded Justo as its editor-in-chief in 1901, and in 1905, was first sold openly on street corners.
 The paper's Mexico Street offices in the Constitución ward were destroyed by arson during the Centennial celebrations of 1910, however.